zukunft/zukunft.com/README.md

 2) copy all files of bootstrap 4.1.3 or higher to /var/www/html/lib_external/bootstrap/4.1.3/
 3) copy all files of fontawesome to /var/www/html/lib_external/fontawesome/
 4) create a user "zukunft_db_root" in Postgres (or MySQL) and remember the password
-5) execute the script "src/main/php/db/.../zukunft_structure.sql" in Postgres (or MySQL) to create the database zukunft_structure, where "..." is the path of the db so e.g. "src/main/resources/db/setup/postgres/zukunft_structure.sql")
-6) change the password "xxx" in db_link/zu_lib_sql_link.php with the password used in 2)
+5) change the password "xxx" in db_link/zu_lib_sql_link.php with the password used in 2)
-7) create an admin user in the user database table that has the user profile id set to 2 and has the ip_address localhost
+6) run the script "src/test/reset_db.php" local on the server and if the result is 0 test errors 0 internal errors delete the script
-8) test if the installation is running fine by calling http://yourserver.com/test/test.php
+7) test if the installation is running fine by calling http://yourserver.com/test/test.php (until this version 0.0.3 is finished try to run test.php in a terminal in case of errors)

 Target installation
 -------------------